 The word is out – people are increasingly falling back in love with greenery.
-The interest in gardening has doubled as we’re trying to get back in touch with nature and find some tranquillity through this wonderful hobby.
+The interest in gardening has doubled as we’re trying to get back in touch with nature and find some tranquility through this wonderful hobby.
 But this rising interest in home-grown vegetation is really much more than just a hobby.
 We’re looking for ways to contribute to the health of our planet as individuals, and what better way to do this than by growing nature’s own air filtration systems!
 Our individual efforts are in fact a reflection of what landscape designers and scientists have been teaching us for years.
 As we’ve grown extremely aware of how plants can help filter out pollution and aid ozone layer recovery while generally having a soothing effect on our own bodies, we’re embracing the spread of greenery beyond the garden – that is, in all places, forms and directions.

 Inside the home